Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 The ARM automation profile configured for loans should typically be a fairly simple profile containing few restrictions.
 It should allow requesting for loans (books) and it is recommended to exclude ARM use for duplicates and for items held by your institution.
 If multiple ARM automation profiles have already been set up for your institution, it is recommended to review those profiles and attempt to simplify and consolidate them into as few profiles as needed.
 Most institutions should not need more than two automation profiles -- one for monographs and one for serials.

-Note: As patron data is not passed to OCLC from ILLiad, patron information can't be used as a match criterion in ARM.
-The Route Request to Review action is also unsupported at this time.
+Notes: As patron data is not passed to OCLC from ILLiad, patron information can't be used as a match criterion in ARM.
+Additionally, the Route Request to Review action is supported only when used with ILLiad Connection Manager v9.2.4 or later.

 For more information on configuring Automated Request Manager automation profiles, see the OCLC documentation